 I’ve posted a handful of Craig Robinson infographics here, and I found this quite clever.
 An infographic without the graphic.
 It’s a few years old, but still very fun to read.
 And it involves quite a bit of beer.

 Here’s an infographic that includes an eclectic collection of numbers from 2011 surrounding the game of baseball.
 I particularly dig the 2 million kids playing ball in the bottom left.
 Gotta start ’em off right!

 On October 1, 2005, the Kansas City Royals established a dubious team record when they recorded their 105th loss for the season, losing 10-1 to the Toronto Blue Jays.
 It was one of three out of four seasons during this time period that the Royals lost one hundred games or more.

-And last night, Kansas City defeated Oakland 9-8 in twelve innings to win the AL Wild Card game, their first postseason win in almost thirty years.
-They sure have come a long way!
+Nine years later, on September 30, 2014, Kansas City defeated Oakland 9-8 in twelve innings to win the AL Wild Card game, their first postseason win in almost thirty years.